Spatial-Angular Attention Network for Light Field Reconstruction: Related Work

 Recently, researchers mainly focus on the studies for maximizing the quality of synthesized views based on the deep learning technique.
-Flynn \textit{et al.}~\cite{DeepStereo} proposed a learning-based method to synthesize novel views with predicted probabilities and colors for each depth plane.
-Kalantari \textit{et al.}~\cite{DoubleCNN} further employed a sequential network to infer depth (disparity) and color, and optimized the model via end-to-end training.
-Shi \textit{et al.}~\cite{shi2020learning} developed a convolutional network that fuses low-level pixels and high-level features in an unified framework.
-Zhou \textit{et al.}~\cite{zhou2018stereo} introduced a learning-based MultiPlane Image (MPI) representation that infers a novel view by the alpha blending of different images.
+Flynn \textit{et al.}~\cite{DeepStereo} proposed a learning-based method to synthesize novel views using the predicted probabilities and colors for each depth plane.
+Kalantari \textit{et al.}~\cite{DoubleCNN} further employed a sequential network setting to infer depth (disparity) and color, and optimized the model via end-to-end training. \wgc{Following the sequential network setting, Meng~\textit{et al.}~\cite{meng2021light} developed a confidence estimation network between depth and color networks to infer pixel-wise blending weights.
+Shi \textit{et al.}~\cite{shi2020learning} proposed to blend the warped views in both pixel level and feature level.
+Jin \textit{et al.} proposed to use a regular sampling pattern (four corner views)~\cite{jin2020learning} and a flexible sampling pattern~\cite{jin2020deep} for light field depth estimation, and then perform the reconstruction using spatial-angular alternating refinement.
+Ko~\textit{et al.}~\cite{ko2021light} introduced a dynamic blending filter to generate the filter coefficients adaptively according to the warped views.
+Different from the sequential network settings mentioned above,} Zhou \textit{et al.}~\cite{zhou2018stereo} proposed a novel learning-based Multi-Plane Image (MPI) representation that infers a novel view by alpha blending of different images.
 Mildenhall \textit{et al.}~\cite{mildenhall2019local} further proposed to use multiple MPIs to synthesize a local light field.

+\wgc{Depth image-based view synthesis approaches solve the problem of large correspondence gap in the sparsely-sampled light field by using depth estimation and warping.
+But the scene depth are based on the Lambertian assumption, and thus, these approaches will suffer from depth ambiguity when addressing the non-Lambertian effect, as demonstrated in Fig. \ref{fig:Result3} (second case).
+In this paper, we address the problem of large correspondence gap with a non-local attention mechanism to capture large gap correspondences.
+Since we do not rely on depth information, the proposed method shows higher reconstruction quality on the non-Lambertian cases.}